WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/advanced-web-of-trust-concepts.md

 Advanced Web of Trust Concepts
 ==============================

-There are a number of advanced security concepts that may be relevant to #RebootingWebOfTrust
+There are a number of advanced cryptographic concepts that may be relevant to #RebootingWebOfTrust

 * Trust agility
 * Translucency